TimurKady/freeadmin/docs/installation-and-cli.md

 ```

 For PostgreSQL or another backend, change the DSN stored in `ORM_CONFIG["connections"]` and adjust the module lists so discovery imports your models.
+The adapter already exposes the built-in admin models through `TortoiseAdapter.model_modules`; rely on that tuple instead of referencing the deprecated `freeadmin.contrib.apps.system.models` path.
+Aerich still needs its own migration models, so append `"aerich.models"` to the admin app list to avoid initialization errors when running migrations.

 ## Step 6.
 Create an application package